emonty/rkrizzle/doc/source/user/quickstart.rst

 ---------------------

-In the event of a network problem (e.g. DNS failure, refused connection, etc), Requests will raise a :class:`~requests.exceptions.ConnectionError` exception.
+In the event of a network problem (e.g. DNS failure, refused connection, etc), Requests will raise a :class:`~rkrizzle.exceptions.ConnectionError` exception.

-In the rare event of an invalid HTTP response, Requests will raise an :class:`~requests.exceptions.HTTPError` exception.
+In the rare event of an invalid HTTP response, Rkrizzle will raise an :class:`~rkrizzle.exceptions.HTTPError` exception.

-If a request times out, a :class:`~requests.exceptions.Timeout` exception is raised.
+If a request times out, a :class:`~rkrizzle.exceptions.Timeout` exception is raised.

-If a request exceeds the configured number of maximum redirections, a :class:`~requests.exceptions.TooManyRedirects` exception is raised.
+If a request exceeds the configured number of maximum redirections, a :class:`~rkrizzle.exceptions.TooManyRedirects` exception is raised.

-All exceptions that Requests explicitly raises inherit from :class:`requests.exceptions.RequestException`.
+All exceptions that Requests explicitly raises inherit from :class:`rkrizzle.exceptions.RequestException`.

 -----------------------